Fortunate/TweetMoodometer/README.md

 # TweetMoodometer

-TweetMoodometer  provides the function analyse-tweets function which takes a valid twurl request and draws a graph depicting sentiments in the tweets.
+TweetMoodometer  provides the function analyse-tweets which takes a valid twurl request and draws a graph depicting sentiments in the tweets.

 It is built on the data-science package and the Trump's tweet analysis module initially created by Nicholas Van Horn.